uploadcare/uploadcare-redactor/README.md

 ## Configuration

+### Plugin configuration

-Initialize a plugin with additional options:
+To apply a custom configuration, initialize the plugin providing additional
+options:

 ```javascript
 UPLOADCARE_LOCALE = 'ru' /* set locale if you wish */